MinecraftU/mcu-curriculum/level_2/section_1.md

 * Next, connect the four columns with your second block, building up the walls from there.
 * Finally, add a door and glass panes in the middle of the house so you can see outside.

-Example house before roof is added:
+Example house before the roof is added:

 <img src="images/no_roof.png" style="width:600px">